 Kristen Jones begins her second full year at the Peach Belt Conference office.
 She conducts the PBC's social media program and manages the Peach Blog.
-She is also the primary editor and photographer of the league's video content and assists with website updates, championship administration and serves on the PBC SAAC committee.
+She is also the primary editor and photographer of the league's video content, assists with website updates, and championship administration.

-In addition to her role at the PBC office, Jones also serves as a graduate assistant coach on the Augusta State softball team.
+In addition to her role at the PBC office, Jones also serves as a graduate assistant coach on the Georgia Regents softball team.

 Earning her B.S. in Kinesiology from Augusta State in 2012, Jones lettered in softball for four years, making an immediate impact starting in all 55 games her freshmen year to lead the team in homeruns.